Skylight algae growth

 Roofing

-The answer to 'skylight algae growth' is that it is a common issue caused by moisture, lack of sunlight, and organic debris buildup on the skylight surface.
-Symptoms include green, black, or brown discoloration and a slimy or fuzzy texture on the skylight.
-To solve this problem, it's important to address the root causes and clean the skylight properly.
+The answer to 'skylight algae growth' is that algae growth on skylights is a common problem caused by moisture, lack of sunlight, and poor ventilation.
+Symptoms include a green, slimy buildup on the skylight glass that can obstruct light and vision.
+To solve this issue, you'll need to address the root causes through cleaning, improving ventilation, and potentially replacing the skylight.

 Step-by-Step Guide